-For this reason, not only do CO2 emissions accumulate in the atmosphere, a large proportion that will persist for 1000 years is accumulating.
+For this reason, not only do CO2 emissions accumulate in the atmosphere, a very large proportion that will persist for 1000s of years is accumulating.
 In a practical sense that increasing proportion is there for ever.

 A large proportion (over 30%) of all the hundreds of billions of tons of CO2 that has been emitted is in the oceans as carbonic acid and that will remain in the oceans for thousands of years.

 A study (Long term fate of anthropogenic carbon) including some of the carbon feedback finds the CO2 lifetime is even longer.
 About 75% of CO2

 1800 years and 25% have lifetimes much longer than

 Only zero carbon emissions can result in the stabilization of atmospheric CO2

 Why is CO2 so persistent in the atmosphere?